qiaoyu-zheng/RP3D-Diag/README.md

 | KneeMRI | 73.05 | 73.22 | N/A |
 | CT-Kidney | 91.41 | 93.26 | N/A |

-In zero-shot assessment, we evaluate the transferring ability of our final model on normal/abnormal diagnosis for external dataset.
+In zero-shot assessment, we evaluate the transferring ability of our final model on normal/abnormal diagnosis for the external dataset.

 <img src="https://github.com/qiaoyu-zheng/RP3D-Diag/blob/main/Images/NormalVisulization_adjust.png"/>